-PRECALCULUS H - MA4521(2) - Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Algebra 2 with Trigonometry or Algebra 2 with Trigonometry Honors.
+PRECALCULUS H - MA4521(2) - Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Algebra 2 with Trigonometry Honors.
 This course combines the study of trigonometry and analytic geometry with advanced work in functions, logarithms, complex numbers, vectors, matrices, sequences, and series.
 In addition, students will be introduced to some topics which are usually covered at the beginning of calculus, such as the formal definition of the limit of a function, continuity of a function, and the first and second derivatives of a function.